Practical Gorilla Trekking Information for Uganda and Rwanda

 Below, you will find Practical Gorilla Trekking Information -Tips – Advice that will help you in planning a Gorilla Trek in Uganda or Rwanda.

-We will assist you in any way to make your dreams of a Gorilla Trekking Safari a reality in the heart of Africa, including which airport of flying into for the shortest trip to the park, or how to combine Gorilla Trekking with other activities including the combined Uganda – Rwanda Safaris that we offer.
+We will assist you in any way to make your dreams of a Gorilla Trekking Safari a reality in the heart of Africa, including which airport to fly into for the shortest trip to the park, or how to combine Gorilla Trekking with other activities including the combined Uganda – Rwanda Safaris that we offer.

 Before you trek Mountain Gorillas with us – read up on the information below.